NU-Digital-Cultures/Trout/Project Research/TenantHandbookIdeas.md

 # Our 'Tenant Handbook' section of our app
-## This file looks at existing services that have a similar agenda to our 'handbook'/ tenant guide idea, evaluates them, and forms ideas for our own handbook based off these evaluations
+## This file looks at existing services that have a similar agenda to our 'handbook'/ tenant guide idea, evaluates them, and we will form ideas for our own handbook based off these evaluations
 Based on the stories we received from survey participants, a 'handbook' feature would be useful in empowering tenants (which is HtN's aim) with the knowledge and tools to demand safe, secure, well-kept, and professionally managed homes to live in
 <br>